bryborge/htgist/README.md

 ### Prerequisites

-The following technologies listed are required to be installed on your system before this project will work.
+The following technologies are required to be installed on your system before this project will work.

 1. [Node](https://nodejs.org/) - The JavaScript Runtime
 1.  [npm](https://www.npmjs.com/) - The package manager for Node

-Please refer to the `.nvmrc` file for the specific version of node used in this project.
+Please refer to the `.node-version` file for the specific version of node used in this project.

 ### Installation